My first day in the Deathwatch is nearly my last.

 We train the skills necessary to survive on any known world, to kill one hundred and thirty-nine known xenos species with and without weapons, to fight in high-g and zero-g.

-As weeks pass we are divided into groups for specialised training: heavy weapons specialists, armed with ancient Relic Era or xenos weaponry that can bring down Titans; snipers, able to fire a mass-reactive round across four thousand metres and hit a human head; and a very few become scouts, trained in clandestine infiltration and close-in termination – it is not so different from my original combat training but I keep that to myself.
+As weeks pass we are divided into groups for specialised training: heavy weapons specialists, armed with ancient Relic Era or xenos weaponry that can bring down Titans; snipers, able to fire a mass-reactive round across four thousand metres and hit a human head; and a very select few of us become scouts, specialising in clandestine infiltration and close-in termination – it is not so different from my original combat training but I keep that to myself.